k64ret/cv64/docs/objects.md

 This set of functions are stored as function pointers arrays, each one with an ID.
 This is where the `current_function` variable of the object's header comes into play.

 It consists of two fields:
-* timer: A timer value that measures for how long the function has been executed, when it gets to the max value (255), it rolls back to 0.
+* **timer**: A timer value that measures for how long the function has been executed.
+When it gets to the max value (255), it rolls back to 0.

-* function: The ID of the function pointer entry inside the array mentioned above.
-The game use this to know which one of the object's specific functions to execute.
+* **function**: The ID of the function pointer entry inside the array mentioned above.
+The game uses this to know which one of the object's specific functions to execute.

 An object can have up to three "levels" of function pointers to execute functions from, so the game will first execute the functions in level 0, then level 1, then level 2, if needed.
 The `functionInfo_ID` variable in the object header is used to know which level to look at (set to -1 by default).

 An example of all three levels being used can be found in the Player's actor, to assign "states" and "substates" to the player's actions.</br>
-For example, level 0 contains the ID of the main "state" function (i.e. JUMP), and then level 1 contains the ID of the specific "substate" of jumping (for example, a function for propelling up, another function for falling down, etc).
+For example, level 0 contains the ID of the main "state" function (i.e. JUMP), and then level 1 contains the ID of the specific "substate" of said state (for example, in the case of jumping, a function for propelling up, another function for falling down, etc).

 #### Example: Konami / KCEK Logo
 The function pointers array for the Konami / KCEK logo object looks like this: